hark130/XCOM2_Randomizer/README.md

         [ ] Include a certain number of Jrs. and IIIds [ ] Format the biography to match default in-game creations [ ] Implement age
+            [ ] Then modify eye color with this information:
+                * Over 30 million Americans wear contact lenses
+                * Two-thirds of all contact lens wearers are female
+                * Ten percent are age 18 or under
+                * Fifteen percent are between the ages of 18-24
+                * 50 percent are 25 to 44 years old
     [ ] Expand on Props
         [ ] Establish color selection for tattoos (implement color wheel?)
         [ ] Armor style ADVENT only gets long sleeve arms